matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - You can analyze long-term trends in performance.
 - You can compare results over time or between experimental configurations.
-- You can raise alerts when something is broken or about to be broken.
+- You can raise alerts when something is broken, or about to be broken.

 **4. You want to set up monitoring for your mission-critical application.
 What signals should you monitor in your dashboards?**